hansemro/ht32-dfu-tool/README.md

   info                  Check device info

   read [-c <LENGTH_IN_BYTES>] <ADDR> <FILE>
-                        Read flash starting at <ADDR> to <FILE>.
+                        Read flash starting at ADDR to FILE.

                         Unless the -c option is specified to read a specific length of flash in bytes, flash will be read until the end of flash.

   write [-m] [-v] <ADDR> <FILE> [FS_EN] [OBP_EN] [PP0] [PP1] [PP2] [PP3]
-                        Erase affected regions of flash, then write <FILE> to flash starting at <ADDR>, and optionally set flash security, option byte protection, and page protection.
+                        Erase affected regions of flash, then write FILE to flash starting at ADDR, and optionally set flash security, option byte protection, and page protection.

                         By default, a page erase is performed over any pages